-Since enactment of the moratorium, the City has received four applications for waivers to the moratorium.
+Since enactment of the moratorium, the City has received five applications for waivers to the moratorium.
 The Council has approved waivers for three of the four applications (Penske Truck Leasing, Aztec Motors and Owen Auto) on the basis that each would comply with the current site plan standards for vehicle display lots and to support local business.
-The fourth application (Imperial Motors) is pending a decision of the City Council on June 8, 2009.
-Three of the four applications are located along E.14th / S.E.
-14th Street.
+The fourth application (Imperial Motors) was denied by the City Council on June 8, 2009.
+Three of the four applications are located along E 14th/ SE 14th Street.
 In addition, four car lots were exempt from the moratorium due to the subject property being zoned "M-1" Light Industrial (Ruan Trucking and Enterprise Rental Car), or no proposed increase in vehicle display area (Toyota of Des Moines and Gabus Ford).
-The Ruan Trucking facility is also located along E. 14th Street.
+The Ruan Trucking facility is also located along E 14th Street.